Herb Chambers: Exotic car collector

 In 2007, The Boston Globe carried an article and photo gallery highlighting Chambers' car collection.
 His collection of rare automobiles includes the McLaren F1, Mercedes-Benz SLR McLaren, Ferrari Daytona coupé and spyder, Enzo Ferrari, LaFerrari, 2006 Ford GT, 2008 Bugatti Veyron, Porsche 959 Supercar, 2006 Porsche Carrera GT, 2015 Porsche 918 Spyder, 2019 Ford GT Carbon Series, 1959 Cadillac Eldorado Biarritz Convertible, Ford Model B (1932) and a 1955 Mercedes-Benz 300SL that was raced in the 1983 Cannonball Run.

 In August 2017, Chambers sold his 1995 McLaren F1 for a record $15.62 million at a Bonhams car auction held in Carmel, California.

 When asked what car in his collection was his favorite, Chambers stated the 1972 Ferrari Daytona Spider that he owned in the early 1980s was his personal favorite.

 Personal life

 Chambers lives in Old Lyme, Connecticut, and commutes to his Somerville, Massachusetts headquarters by private helicopter each Monday morning.
 During his flying commute, he often stops at one of his dealerships along the way for meetings.
 Along with a seven-passenger Bell 429 GlobalRanger helicopter, Chambers also owns a private jet and a string of yachts purchased over the years.

 In May 2016, Chambers was awarded an honorary doctorate in business administration from the University of New Haven.

 In 2016, Chambers helped to lead the effort to bring the Boston Police Department's mounted police unit back after it was disbanded in 2009 due to budget cuts.
 He donated $100,000 of the $1.5 million needed.
+In December 2024, Chambers donated $100 million to Massachusetts General Hospital for naming rights to its new tower housing its oncology center.